SAREC-Lab/sUAS-UseCases/README.md

 ### Hazard Types

 We have organized them into trees of related hazards.
 Our focus here is on exploring human-sUAS interaction hazards.
+Usage suggestions can be found [here]{usage.md}.

 For each identified human-sUAS interaction point, we explore four specific types of hazards:
 <br>![](human-interaction-hazards/icons/h-icon.PNG) human initiated hazards (e.g., the pilot flies whilst inebriated, ignores regulations, and/or behaves in a reckless manner)